Get Tech Tips

 Subscribe to free tech tips.

 Whenever there is a conversation where “code” is involved, it's important to mention that codes can vary depending on the AHJ or authority having jurisdiction.
-It's becoming more common that governments lean heavily on the ICC (International Code Council) and in the case of HVAC/R that is the IMC (International mechanical code) and in the case of fire protection and electrical codes the NFPA (National Fire Protection Association) has become the authority for codes and standards in the US.
+It's becoming more common that governments lean heavily on the ICC (International Code Council).
+In the case of HVAC/R, that is the IMC (International Mechanical Code), and in the case of fire protection and electrical codes, the NFPA (National Fire Protection Association).
+Those have become the authority for codes and standards in the US.

 When do they need to be installed?

-- If a central fire monitoring system is in place a duct smoke detector is in use, it must be connected to the fire monitoring system
+- If a central fire monitoring system is in place and a duct smoke detector is in use, it must be connected to the fire monitoring system.